robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/readme.md

             impl
               SuperDuper

 We can clearly spot the API, implementation and integration classes above.

+The api package should include any classes or interfaces that the typical user would come into contact with.
+The impl package contains classes that the typical user would not import.

 ## Unit Tests